pzeng718/Mysnack/README.md

 + product-info.css: javascript file  for product-info.html
 + order-page.css: javascript file  for order-page.html

-4) resoruce folder: contain all the images used for the website.
+4) resource folder: contain all the images used for the website.
 We used unsplash.com for all the images.